abhayagiri/beginning-our-day/manuscripts/ay/ay-all.md

 ### 05-31-13

 Many of us often live in a fog of time.
-We can become caught up in this fog—completely absorbed and obsessed with experiences that happened in the past or we hope will happen in the future.
+We can become caught up in this fog---completely absorbed and obsessed with experiences that happened in the past or we hope will happen in the future.
 It's as if this perception of time has a reality to it that's independent of our own machinations and creations of the mind.
 But it's not separate, it is